etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-new-subapplication.md

 2. Open the Etendo Mobile application on a mobile device.
 You can use either an emulator or a physical device.

 ### Rollup
-[Rollup](https://rollupjs.org/){target="_blank"} is a module packer for JavaScript that compiles small pieces of code into something larger and more complex, this is already installed in the module.
+[Rollup](https://rollupjs.org/){target="_blank"} is a module packer for JavaScript that compiles small pieces of code into something bigger and more complex, this is already installed in the module.

-Inside the project there is a file rollup.config.js where it is defined where the packaged file with .js extension is going to be generated.
+Inside the project there is a file rollup.config.js where the path where the packaged file with .js extension will be generated is defined.

+It is necessary to modify this path adding the `javapackage` of the generated module.

 ```groovy title="rollup.config.js"
 import typescript from '@rollup/plugin-typescript';